- 3 minutes to read

 The Dashboard Designer provides a number of toolbars - main toolbars (such as Home, Data Source and View) and contextual toolbars related to a particular dashboard item (such as Chart Tools and Grid Tools).

-Main toolbars contain common dashboard commands allowing you to create a new dashboard and dashboard items, create and edit a new data source, save the created dashboard, etc.
+The main toolbars contain dashboard commands that allow users to create a new dashboard and dashboard items, create and edit a new data source, save the created dashboard, etc.

 Other toolbars contain commands related to a specific dashboard item.
-For instance, these commands allow you to apply filtering to dashboard item data, enable the drill-down feature, perform specific layout operations, etc.
+For instance, these commands allow users to apply filtering to dashboard item data, enable the drill-down feature, perform layout operations, etc.

-To create and initialize toolbars at design time in Visual Studio, click the DashboardDesigner's smart tag.
-Select Create Bars in the invoked context menu.
+To create and initialize toolbars at design time in Visual Studio, click the DashboardDesigner's smart tag, and select Create Bars in the invoked context menu.

 This adds the following visual and non-visual components.

-If the application already contains toolbars (for instance, from the earlier version of the Dashboard Designer), you can update them by selecting the Update Bars menu item.
+If the application already contains toolbars (for instance, from the earlier version of the Dashboard Designer), you can select the Update Bars menu item to update them.

 If you are upgrading your project to another major release, you should update toolbars.